 Can you use all-season tires (3-seasons) in winter?

 At Kal Tire, we call all-season tires ‘3-season tires.’
 That’s because they were designed to offer safe performance in three seasons: spring, summer and fall.
+All-season tires are not suitable for winter.
 Let’s explore what happens when you try to use all-seasons in the winter.

 1. At +7C 3-season tires (all-season tires) get cold and hard